Hedlundia leyana: Habitat and ecology

 Hedlundia leyana is occurs in scrub or open woodland on crags of Carboniferous limestone at locations where they have access to light.
 It is apomictic species which normally has a sparse crop of berries from which germination is poor and this results in only a small amount of natural regeneration taking place.
 On average only 24% of the pollen produced is available.

 Discovery and origin

-Sorbis leyana was discovered by the clergyman and botanist Reverend Augustin Ley in the 19th century and was named in his honour by Alfred James Wilmott.
+Sorbus leyana was discovered by the clergyman and botanist Reverend Augustin Ley in the 19th century and was named in his honour by Alfred James Wilmott.
 This species is thought to have arisen from a hybrid between the rowan (Sorbus aucuparia) and either the grey whitebeam (A. rupicola) or grey whitebeam (A. porrigentiformis).
 It is part of a group of closely related species within the genus Hedlundia which have leaves with deep lobes and small fruits, this group includes English whitebeam (H. anglica), least whitebeam (H. minima) and the Arran whitebeam (H. arranensis).